c4pt000/radiocoin/README.md

 # RADIOACTIVE !!
 * update 06-20-2021 resets are done for now

-# macos / linux / windows wallets must reset the datadir if wallet version if before 5.0.2-segwit-auxpow-csv
+# macos / linux / windows wallets must reset the datadir if wallet version is before 5.0.2-segwit-auxpow-csv
 * cpu mining is almost over just gpu / asic mining
 ```
 where its a custom datadir or .radiocoin keep radiocoin.conf delete directory replace radiocoin.conf re-launch radiocoin-qt or radiocoind